-US Haiti envoy quits over migrant deportations
+US Haiti envoy quits over 'inhumane' deportations

 The US special envoy for Haiti has resigned in protest over the deportation of Haitian migrants.

-The US decision to deport the immigrants was "inhumane", Daniel Foote said in his resignation letter.
+The US decision to send the migrants to a country where armed gangs controlled daily life was inhumane, Daniel Foote said in his resignation letter.

-Mr Foote said the US approach to Haiti was "deeply flawed" and that his advice had been "ignored".

 Last weekend, the US started flying out migrants from a Texas border town which has seen an influx, with some 13,000 having gathered under a bridge.